Hire in Myanmar (Burma)

-Travel allowance, meal allowance and phone allowance are common but not obligatory and are subject to PIT in all cases.
+Travel allowance, meal allowance and phone allowance are common but not obligatory in Myanmar.
+Notably, they are subject to personal income tax (PIT) in all cases.

 Many employers grant medical allowances or supplementary medical insurance to their employees, both out of corporate social responsibility and retention purposes.

 Employers must pay social insurance at the rate of 3%, of which 2% is to be paid into the Health and Social Care fund and 1% into the Employment Injury Benefit fund.
-Maximum monthly contribution for employer is MMK 9,000 (see below for more details).
+The maximum monthly contribution for the employer is MMK 9,000.

-The maximum number of hours per week is 44-48 (or 8 hours per day), depending on the settings.
-Any hours above this will require overtime pay which is at double the worker’s normal rate.
+The maximum number of hours per week is 44 to 48 hours, or eight hours per day.
+This amount will depend on the setting and conditions.
+Any hours above the set amount will require overtime pay, which is remitted at double the worker’s normal rate.

 The law stipulates a minimum break period of 30 minutes during the work day, usually taken at lunch.

-Mandatory overtime payments must be paid for every hour/day worked beyond the prescribed limits (see below for more details).
+Mandatory overtime payments must be paid for every hour or day worked beyond the prescribed limits.

 A foreigner who has lived in Myanmar for at least 183 days during the income year is considered a resident.
-Foreigners who are not working in Myanmar Investment Commission (MIC) project and reside in Myanmar for less than 183 days are considered as non-resident foreigners.
+Foreigners who are not working on the Myanmar Investment Commission (MIC) project and reside in Myanmar for less than 183 days are considered as non-resident foreigners.

 The tax rates for resident and non-resident employees are now at the same progressive rates from 0% to 25%.
-Although for resident taxpayers, the PIT rates are applied on their worldwide income after deduction of the reliefs and allowances above, while for non-residents, the PIT rates are applied on their Myanmar-sourced salary income without any deduction.
+However, for resident taxpayers, the PIT rates are applied to their worldwide income following deduction of reliefs and allowances.
+For non-residents, the PIT rates are applied without any deduction to their salary income sourced in Myanmar.

 Tax reliefs and allowances for Myanmar residents